The triangular theorem of eight and representation by quadratic polynomials: Proof

-We begin with a lemma that will show that there are only finitely many choices of the cross term configuration. \begin{lemma} If $m_{f}\leq m$, then there are only finitely many choices of the cross term configurations $c_{ij}$ of all blocks of dimension greater than one, up to equivalent forms. \end{lemma}
+To prove Theorem \ref{thm}, and hence Theorem \ref{CrossmBoundThm}, we begin with a lemma that will show that there are only finitely many choices of the cross term configuration. \begin{lemma} If $m_{f}\leq m$, then there are only finitely many choices of the cross term configurations $c_{ij}$ of all blocks of dimension greater than one, up to equivalent forms. \end{lemma}

 \begin{proof} First note that $m_{f\oplus g}=m_{f}+m_{g}$, so that we can only have at most $m$ blocks $f$ with $m_{f}>0$, while we will see that $m_f>0$ unless $f$ is one dimensional (and hence the block is a constant times $T_x$).
 It therefore sufficies to show that each block $f$ of dimension greater than one has $m_f>0$ and those with the restriction $m_f\leq m$ have bounded dimension and bounded coefficients in the configuration.
 Fix the configuration $c$ of a block $\widetilde{f}$ with dimension $k$ such that $\widetilde{m}_{\widetilde{f}}=m_{f}$, namely a minimal element.
 We will recursively show a particular choice of $x_i$ such that